 The elegant "Hands to Work" installation is a Design Week treat tucked away in Soho Jamie Wolfond's "wandering planter" is based off of the form of a traditional hand truck.
 This piece by Pat Kim is a Roomba vacuum cover made from cherry and leather.
 A glass "all-purpose set" by designer Sophie Lou Jacobsen, meant to encourage people to make and use their own non-toxic cleaning products.

-Who said chores had to be boring and mundane?
+Who says chores have to be boring and mundane?
 The third edition of Furnishing Utopia asked 26 international designers to explore and reinterpret the focused work and cleanliness of the Shakers, which they regarded as a path to enlightenment.
 Holding things such as spray bottles, watering cans and handles in high regards, this exhibition will make you crave cleaning your home, making the "Sensory Isolation Booth" at the back of the exhibition extremely fitting.
 In the booth, visitors are asked to test out the various brooms in the exhibition by sweeping up different materials.

 BALANCED/UNBALANCED at Colony